-Sprague quoted Ray as saying one person helped him get a weapon and money to escape from the Missouri state prison before the slaying, another helped him flee to Canada, and a third was to be contacted after the killing in by Sprague.
-"Ray says Raoul told him his name was Raoul, but that he, Ray, believes it was an alias.
-There is no indication that Ray is trying to deceive the world about Raoul."
+Sprague quoted Ray as saying one person helped him get a weapon and money to escape from the Missouri state prison before the slaying; another helped him flee to Canada, and a third was to be contacted after the killing in Memohis on April A 1988.

 Memphis on April 4, 1968.

 Ray's attorney, Jack Kershaw of Nashville, said yesterday that Ray did not contact the third person.
 He said Ray escaped from the Missouri prison on his own and was later picked up outside by a person he has not identified.